Malak0-0/Campus-Management-Client/README.md

-# Campus Management System · Server
+# Campus Management System: Client

 This repository is the client (front-end) for Final Project - Full-Stack CRUD Application.